 Whether you like them shaken or stirred, cocktails are topnotch in New Orleans, a city that has been perfecting the art of the drink for over 300 years.
 Bartenders take tremendous pride in what they do here.
 While you can find award-winning, uniquely creative craft cocktails all across the city, we’ve rounded up our favorite bars where you can enjoy a special beverage.
 Cheers!

 Our Favorite Spots for Craft Cocktails

 Legendary bartenders, Chris Hannah and Nick Detrich, opened their own bar and restaurant to showcase their skills.
 Housed in an old Creole cottage, the copper top bar exudes sophistication yet an old-school feel.
 Classic cocktails and creative mixes impress.

 Located inside Hotel Peter and Paul, the Elysian Bar is a work of art.
 Imaginative patterns, tiled floors, and a large, carved bar make this place dreamy.
 Grab a cocktail and sit inside or out, soaking in the beauty around you.

 This James Beard Award-winning bar slings classic cocktails and seasonal treats in a swanky setting.
 Located uptown on the bustling Freret Street, Cure is a great spot for date night, pre-dinner drinks or post-dinner nightcaps.
 Their daily punch is a must – as are their tasty small plates.

-A vibrant and spirited craft cocktail lounge, Bar Marilou is one of the many stunning and unique features offered at the boutique hotel Maison de la Luz.
-Grab a group of friends for small plates and specialty drinks, or cozy up near the lounge's library with a glass of wine and your favorite book.
+A vibrant and spirited craft cocktail lounge, Bar Marilou is one of the many stunning and unique spaces at the boutique hotel Maison de la Luz.
+Grab a group of friends for small plates and specialty drinks or cozy up near the lounge's library with a glass of wine and your favorite book.
 The innovative cocktail list pleases everyone's palette.
-The space even includes a 12-person speakeasy available to hotel guests–perfect for private gatherings.
+The space even includes a 12-person speakeasy available exclusively to hotel guests–perfect for private gatherings.

 This wine and cocktail bar has gotten a lot of buzz for their outdoor seating ever since their opening in the summer of 2019.
 However, their inside space is just as enchanting and makes for a great date night.
 Browse the lengthy menu for plenty of options.